aanastasiou/citehound/doc/source/operation.rst

 -----

+.. [#] Although a bibliographical dataset (a long list of data about academic papers) can be loaded independently of
+       ``project_base``, this would severely limit the possible querying capabilities, especially in the case of mining Pubmed data.

 .. [#] So far, it has been possible to work with Pubmed, DBLP and ERIC without any problem.
 However, due to our
        specific interest, Citehound's Pubmed data processing capability has been more developed and is used here as a demonstrator.